-Having an agreed payment plan in place will mean that you avoid the surcharges normally due on tax unpaid 28 days and six months after the due date.
+Having an agreed payment plan in place will mean that you avoid further late payment penalties.

 If Debt Management & Banking rejects your proposal

-DMB has a duty to consider your proposal.
+DMB has a duty to consider your proposal, but there is no automatic right to time to pay.
 If you believe that it has been rejected out of hand, without being properly considered, you can make a complaint and ask for your proposal to be referred to a more senior official and for a full response in writing.

 If you fail to agree a payment plan with DMB, then recovery action is likely to be taken.
-Recovery action may include legally taking control of goods (previously known as distraint), court action in the Magistrates’ Court or County Court, or Bankruptcy proceedings.
+Recovery action may include legally taking control of goods, removal of funds from your bank account (called Direct Recovery of Debt – England, Wales and Northern Ireland), court action in the Magistrates’ Court or County Court, or Bankruptcy proceedings.

 Other points on time to pay

-For example, Julian owes £2,000 in tax but has no money or other assets and is unemployed.
-He does not want to face enforcement action, and he tells Debt Management that his mother will give £1,000 towards settling the debt if HMRC will agree to write off the rest.
-Debt Management may not agree to this, even though HMRC are likely to receive nothing if it proceeds to enforcement action (since Julian has no income or assets).
+For example, Julian owes £2,000 in tax but has no money or other assets.
+He is working on a low income.
+His offer to repay the money at £50 a month has been turned down.
+He does not want to face enforcement action.
+He tells Debt Management that his mother will give £1,000 towards settling the debt if HMRC will agree to write off the rest.
+Debt Management is unlikely to agree to this, even though HMRC would be unlikely to more through enforcement action.

 Only offer what you can afford